uwmadisoncals/cals-main-plugins/types/readme.txt

 == Changelog ==

+= 2.2.7 =

+* Fixed a JavaScript error when using a flat taxonomy in the relationship post table.
+* Fixed an issue where no value was stored for checkboxes when option to save 0 was selected.
+* Fixed a validation issue for file, audio, video and embed fields affecting Types.
+Allowing URLs with non-latin characters, but only for URLs that point to attachments from the Media Library (validated by WordPress media upload mechanism).
+* Removed the "Types Migration" page which was broken and not maintained.
+* Fixed an incompatibility issue with Divi caused by double enqueuing of the jQuery UI Validation plugin.
+* When inserting the types shortcode for an image field, we will always use placeholders for the title and alt text.
+* Fixed an issue in the relationship post table where it wasn't possible to repeatedly set and remove a child post's featured image.
+* Improved how the Types meta fields are registered in the Fields and Views dialog.

 = 2.2.6 =

 * Updated Installer to 1.7.15.
 * Fix several issues with the Styling editor.
 * Fixed a compatibility with Layouts, child themes of Layouts-integrated themes haven't been recognized as such.